SimonHanischSAG/WxResilience/README.md

 mklink /J F:\\SoftwareAG\\IntegrationServer\\instances\\default\\packages\\WxResilience_Test F:\\GIT-Repos\\WxResilience\\packages\\WxResilience_Test

 <h4>Initialize in case of WxConfigLight</h4>
-2.b.

 If you are using WxConfigLight you have to run http://localhost:5555/invoke/wx.config.admin:replaceVariablesWithGlobalFile?wxConfigPkgName=WxResilience in order to load the keys of WxResilience.
 WxConfig will do that automatically

-3. Build:
+<h4>Build & Reload</h4>

 If you checkout the sources from GitHub you have to compile the source, e.g. with:
 C:\SoftwareAG\IntegrationServer\instances\default\bin\jcode.bat makeall WxResilience
 C:\SoftwareAG\IntegrationServer\instances\default\bin\jcode.bat makeall WxResilience_Test

-4. Reload WxResilience
+Reload WxResilience

+<h4>Validate</h4>

-5. Check "C:\SoftwareAG\IntegrationServer\instances\default\logs\server.log" for entries like:
+Check "C:\SoftwareAG\IntegrationServer\instances\default\logs\server.log" for entries like:

 2021-10-12 10:47:45 MESZ [ISP.0090.0004I] WxResilience -- Scanning all packages for ErrorHandling.xml files
 2021-10-12 10:47:45 MESZ [ISP.0090.0004I] WxResilience -- Validating the summarized error handling